-A trip to the bathrooms takes you past the cellar which was small with a locked iron gate and full of red wine which looked intriguing.
+A trip to the bathroom takes you past the cellar which was small, with a locked iron gate and full of red wine it looked intriguing.
 When commenting on this to the manager he took us in to have a look.
 He explained where the wine had come from over the years, the old bottles, the expensive bottles and the rating system so we could pick certain wines that were to our taste as we travelled through Italy.

 Restaurant Rinaldo certainly lived up to our expectations of delicious food, great wine and local hospitality.